-The prize is in memory of Professor Sydney Selwyn (1934-1996), a medical microbiologist and bacteriologist, bone marrow transplant pioneer, and world-class expert in the history and development of medicine.
-The prize is awarded to the best candidate in the Diploma in the Philosophy of Medicine examination.
+The Sydney Selwyn lecture which formally was a prize is in memory of Professor Sydney Selwyn (1934-1996), a medical microbiologist and bacteriologist, bone marrow transplant pioneer, and world-class expert in the history and development of medicine.
+The lecture is presented by the best candidate in the Diploma in the Philosophy of Medicine examination.

 2018 Pass List